Vacuum state perturbed by an oscillon: composite configurations in $\phi^4$ model: The model and its results

-The Figure \ref{fig_s10_A01} (top) shows the evolution of $\phi(x,t)$ for $\sigma=10$ and $A_0=0.05$ (left) and $0.15$ (right).
-In such a context, it is important to note how the original (small) perturbation produces an excited oscillon around the vacuum which decays and annihilates.
-In this sense, the field profile at the center of mass as a function of $t$ is displayed in the Fig. \ref{fig_s10_A01} (bottom), which reveals how the amplitude of the oscillations around $\phi_0=+1$ decreases.
-It is therefore reasonable to conclude that, when submitted to a relatively small Gaussian-like perturbation around its vacuum value, the scalar sector tends to return to its fundamental state.
-In other words, the corresponding perturbation are not intense enough to remove the field from its vacuum value and then generate a nontrivial configuration.
-Remarkably, unlike what is seen in the Ref. \cite{osc_weres}, the original perturbation in the present $\phi^4$ scenario does not decompose into two (or more) constituent oscillons.
+The conclusion is that the scalar field tends to return to its fundamental state when perturbed by an oscillon with small amplitude.
+In other words, the perturbation are not intense enough to remove the field from its vacuum value and then generate a nontrivial configuration.
+Remarkably, unlike what is seen in Ref. \cite{osc_weres}, the perturbation here does not decompose into {\textit{constituent}} structures.

-In the sequence, in order to explore the impact of parameter values on the oscillon development process, we consider also the case of not so small perturbations, from which we solve the numerical problem for additional values of $A_0$.
-The corresponding solutions appear in the figures below.
+We also consider the case of not so small amplitudes.
+Such a range was not considered in Ref. \cite{osc_weres}.
+Here, as the amplitude $A_0$ increases, the initial oscillons become more excited.
+As a consequence, the field decays into new interesting configurations.
+In particular, when $A_0$ approaches 1, composite solutions appear.
+These configurations are formed by multiple structures, including kink-antikink pairs and reminiscent oscillons.
+As we have pointed out, these composite configurations find no direct correspondence with the previous results in \cite{osc_weres}.
+In this sense, the evolution of a vacuum state when submitted to such an initial oscillon represents an additional novelty introduced by the present investigation.

-The Figure \ref{fig_s10_A_1} brings the results for intermediary $A_0$, from which it is possible to infer the existence of a range of values for which the solutions present a transitory behavior.
-In particular, for $A_0=0.30$ and $0.40$, the perturbation produces a long-lived oscillon which, in view of the nonintegrable nature of the theory, annihilates after an extremely long time and induces the real field to finally return to its vacuum state.
-On the other hand, the solution for $A_0=0.50$ reveals the occurrence of a {\it{perturbed pulse (i.e. with anharmonic oscillations)}} whose existence might be connected to the exchange of energy between the translational and vibrational modes through the energy transfer mechanism.
+We have solved the numerical problem for additional values of $A_0$, again with fixed $\sigma$.
+The corresponding solutions appear in the Fig. \ref{fig_s10_A_1} for intermediary $A_0$.
+The resulting solutions present a transitory behavior.
+In particular, for $A_0=0.30$, the perturbation produces a reminiscent oscillon that annihilates after an extremely long time.
+Its oscillations possess an {\textit{almost harmonic}} profile, and its annihilation induces the field to finally return to its vacuum configuration.
+Furthermore, the solution for $A_0=0.50$ reveals a reminiscent {\it{anharmonic}} oscillon, whose formation might be influenced by a more intricate dynamical process.
+At this amplitude, the oscillon solution begins to be perturbed.
+The perturbation increases for larger values of $A_0$.
+As a result, it leads to the formation of an antikink-kink pair.

+The observation above is corroborated by the solutions that appear in Figure \ref{fig_s10_A_2}.
+Here, for $A_0=0.60$, the original perturbation rapidly decays into an antikink-kink pair with a centered reminiscent oscillon around the vacuum state $\phi_0=-1$.
+In addition, when $A_0=0.70$, two antikink-kink pairs emerge.
+Additional numerical simulations indicate that, as $A_0$ increases, the original oscillon decays and then creates antikink-kink pairs followed by the escape of the radiation.